XiaoMi/mace/docs/user_guide/basic_usage.rst

 ======================================

-MACE provides a python tool (``tools/converter.py``) for model conversion, compiling, test run, benchmark and correctness validation.
+MACE provides a python tool (``tools/converter.py``) for model conversion, compiling, testing, benchmark and validation.

-MACE can build either static or shared link library (which is specified by ``linkshared`` in YAML model deployment file).
+MACE can build either static or shared library (which is specified by ``linkshared`` in YAML model deployment file).

 **Commands**